 “I went through the program and thought, ‘OK, we could have done this and that better,’ so I brought that up to my supervisor and said, ‘Next year, I’ll help you build out the program since I’ve been through it,’ ” recalls Brown Hildevert, who went on to lead the summer-internship program.

 After one year as a coordinator, she was promoted to recruiting specialist—and later talent data analyst, talent operations specialist and manager of Frontier’s Talent Operations and Analytics.
 Last year, she took the helm of that department as director.

 As she rose through the ranks, Brown Hildevert continued to proactively address problems she noticed.

 One of the most significant shortcomings, she says, was Frontier’s applicant-tracking system.

 “It wasn’t working as efficiently as we would have liked,” she says.
 “It’s the basis of our entire recruiting process but it wasn’t up to date on the technology so we weren’t providing the best services we could for our applicants.”

-Working closely with recruiters, Brown Hildevart made an exhaustive list of what worked and what didn’t with the ATS and took the lead as the subject-matter expert for the RFP and vendor-selection processes.
+Working closely with recruiters, Brown Hildevert made an exhaustive list of what worked and what didn’t with the ATS and took the lead as the subject-matter expert for the RFP and vendor-selection processes.
 The company ultimately selected Jobvite as its ATS, rolling it out in February 2018.
-Brown Hildevart was the point of contact for the launch, ensuring everything from scripts to communication to training was properly implemented.
+Brown Hildevert was the point of contact for the launch, ensuring everything from scripts to communication to training was properly implemented.

 “Our users now have a better candidate experience,” she says of the new system, which enables paperless offers and quicker processes for applicants.
 “We’re now able to have different workflows for different candidates, which are needed because they all have different needs,” she adds.